savonet/book/language.md

-numbers is defined as fact(n)=1×2×3×...×n, but it can also be defined recursively as the function such that fact(0)=1 and fact(n)=n×fact(n-1) when n>0: you can easily check by hand that the two functions agree on small values of n.
-This last formulation has the advantage of immediately translating to the following implementation of factorial:
+numbers is defined as fact(n)=1×2×3×...×n, but it can also be defined recursively as the function such that fact(0)=1 and fact(n)=n×fact(n-1) when n>0: you can easily check by hand that the two functions agree on small values of n (and prove that they agree on all values of n).
+This last formulation has the advantage of immediately translating to the following implementation of
+factorial:

 ```{.liquidsoap include="liq/fact.liq"}
 ```